-Chairs of all second tier subgroups shall be members of the Commission.
-If the Commission member Chair requests a co-chair, the Commission shall identify and appoint an appropriate co-chair.
+At least one chair of each second tier subgroups must be a member of the Commission, either voting or nonvoting.
 If a Commission member chair requests a co-chair between Commission meetings, the Executive Committee may appoint an interim co-chair, and the appointment shall be put before the Commission at the next opportunity.
 Third tier subgroups are more informal and the Chair appointments for these groups are at the discretion of the second tier leadership.

-Chairpersons of second and third tier subgroups shall serve a term of one year.
-Chairpersons may request to be reappointed after each one year term.
-The Chairperson appointment will be made by the chairperson(s) of the group that is one group tier above any third tier group, and by a vote of the

-Commission for any second tier group.
-The Executive Committee may appoint interim chairs between Commission meetings.
+Chairpersons of second and third tier subgroups will be reviewed in January of even numbered years.
+Chairpersons may request to be reappointed after each two year term.
+The Executive Committee may appoint interim chairs to statutory committees between Commission meetings.

-Beginning January 1, 2018, and on a rolling basis, the terms of chairs of second and third tier groups who have served for at least one year will come to an end with the option to request reappointment.
+Beginning January 1, 2018, and on a rolling basis, the terms of chairs of second and third tier groups who have served for at least two years will come to an end with the option to request reappointment.